 Parents and community members are always welcome visitors.
 Those wanting to visit school are asked to stop at the office prior to visiting the classroom.
-Children or students not enrolled in the Glen Ullin School must have permission from the principal and teacher prior to visiting a classroom Preschool-6th grade.
-Preschool children or other children visiting the classrooms are not permitted unless accompanied by a parent or permission is given by principal or teacher.
-A request for a visit into a classroom or school should be made to the principal 24 hours before the visitation.
-School visitations are limited following receipt of permission from school administration to avoid educational disruptions.
+Children or students not enrolled in the Glen Ullin School must have permission from the principal and teacher prior to visiting a classroom.
+Preschool children or other children visiting the classrooms are not permitted unless accompanied by a parent or permission is given by principal and teacher involved.
+When possible, the request to allow non-students to visit the classroom should be made to the principal 24 hours before the visitation.

-In order to prevent classroom disruption, parents and guardians who are waiting for school to be dismissed are asked to wait in the front hallway and not interrupt teachers or students while in their classrooms.
+To prevent classroom disruption, parents and guardians who are waiting for school to be dismissed are asked to wait quietly in the hallway and not interrupt teachers or students while in their classrooms.
 Students, when dismissed, will join parents or guardians in the hallway.
 Visitors coming to the school will need to enter through the front doors since all other doors will be locked for security reasons.